fawwazid/go-argon/README.md

 This library follows **NIST Special Publication 800-63B** guidelines for Password Hashing:

-- **Algorithm**: Supports **Argon2id** (default) and **Argon2i**.
+- **Algorithm**: Supports **Argon2id** (default) and **Argon2i** (see [Section 5.1.1.2](https://pages.nist.gov/800-63-3/sp800-63b.html#memsecret)).
 Argon2id is memory-hard and resistant to both GPU/ASIC attacks and side-channel attacks.
-- **Salt**: Automatically generates a 16-byte cryptographically secure random salt.
+- **Salt**: Automatically generates a 16-byte cryptographically secure random salt (meets the 32-bit minimum, recommending 128-bit/16-byte).
-- **Work Factor**: Defaults to 64 MB memory usage to ensure a significant cost for attackers, while maintaining acceptable performance for legitimate verification on modern servers.
+- **Work Factor**: Defaults to 64 MB memory usage, satisfying the requirement for memory-hard functions to make offline attacks expensive.
-- **Mode Selection**: Defaults to Argon2id as recommended by NIST.
-Argon2i is available for scenarios requiring maximum side-channel resistance.
+- **Mode Selection**: Defaults to Argon2id.
+NIST recommends Mem-Hardened functions; Argon2id is the primary choice for this.

-- **Note on NIST**: NIST SP 800-63B recommends memory-hard functions like Argon2.
-While specific parameter naming conventions vary, the core requirement is resistance to offline cracking attacks, which this configuration satisfies.
+> **NIST SP 800-63B Section 5.1.1.2**: "Verifiers SHALL store memorized secrets in a form that is resistant to offline attacks.
+Secrets SHALL be hashed with a salt value using a memory-hard function...
+The salt value SHALL be at least 32 bits in length...
+The key derivation function SHALL perform an iteration count to increase the work factor...".

 ## License